serge-sans-paille/talks/cppcon2018/elvenland/elf.rst

 ``pie``
 *******

 Position Independent Executable, this binary can be loaded at any adress.

-Plays nice with ASLR
+Plays nice with ASLR.

 ``x86-64``
 **********

 The instruction set used by this binary

 ``version 1``
 *************

 There is only one version of the ELF standard anyway

 ----